 Do Not Trust The Guardians Of Public Trust – Part 2.

-On December 1st, 2023, the City of Stuart CDBG HR Program Management, Mrs. Gandhi-Savdas and Guardian CRM, Inc., has been officially notified by the State Division of Historical Resources that “based on the information provided, 311 SW 3rd Street appears to be potentially eligible for listing in the NRHP (the National Register of Historic Places) under Criteria A: religion (Florida Master Site File Number: MT346).
-It is the opinion of this office that the proposed rehabilitation should have no adverse effect on historic properties provided the following conditions are met:
+When you watch the video below, please keep in mind, Mr. Jenkins of Guardian Community Resource Management Inc. and the City Administration have had the State Historic Preservation Office letter since December 1st, 2023, stating: “Based on the information provided, 311 SW 3rd Street appears to be potentially eligible for listing in the NRHP under Criteria A: religion (Florida Master Site File Number: MT346).
+It is the opinion of this office that the proposed rehabilitation should have no adverse effect on historic properties provided the following conditions are met:…”

-The City of Stuart CDBG HR Program contractor also was aware of the historical nature of our building as the contractor acknowledged and certified with the signature that the contractor reviewed & agrees to perform the work described the City of Stuart CDBG HR Program Scope of Work on our building.
+The City of Stuart CDBG HR Program Scope of Work (SoW) on our historical building was prepared by The City of Stuart and Guardian CRM, Inc. The contractor acknowledged and certified with the signature that the contractor reviewed & agrees to perform the work described in the SoW and all rehabilitation work shall be in accordance with required state historic mandates.

 The first installation of the replacement windows took place on July 5th through July 7th, 2024.
 We expressed our concerns to the contractor regarding the oversized replacement windows, but were told not to worry, to trust the contractor’s “window crew,” and not to interfere with their work, that everything was according to the Florida Building Code and the contractor submitted all necessary documents and plans to the City of Stuart Building Department.

 To fit the oversized windows, the contractor removed not only essential parts of the windows’ frames and the walls’ assembly but also altered our exterior load-bearing walls.
 The gaps between the installed replacement windows, destroyed frames and rough openings were up to 1” and even more.
-From July 5th through July 7th, we had to tape the gaps and holes around the windows with the painters tape to prevent the insects, water, and hot air coming from outside after.
+From July 5th through July 7th, we had to tape the gaps and holes around the windows with the painters tape to prevent the insects, water, and hot air coming from outside.

 Photos of replacement windows installation: July 5th – July 7th.
-In one of the photos you can see the screw penetrating the windows corner.
+In one of the photos you can see the screw penetrating the window’s corner.

 After the inspection of the building permit file, we found out that it wasn’t true.

-We also wrote that we even weren’t aware or notified by the contractor regarding such alteration to our building in advance, and we have never been provided any plans.
+We also wrote that we weren’t aware or notified by the contractor regarding such alteration to our building in advance, and we have never been provided any plans.

-The contractor applied for the building permit electronically.
-Under the CDBG scope of work, the contractor was aware of the historical nature of our building as it is stated on the CDBG Scope of Work documents.
-The contractor deliberately did not submit the CDBG scope of work to the building department.
-The contractor submitted the wrong floor plan with an added almost 300 sq feet extra room to our dwelling and altered the path of egress.
+Per our request through the City portal, the Building Department sent us the permit file on the replacement windows.
+After inspecting the documents, we found the contractor submitted the wrong floor plan with an added almost 300 sq feet extra room to our dwelling and altered the path of egress.
 The contractor did not submit any plans to alter our existing windows’ rough openings and exterior load-bearing walls.
-We notified the City of Stuart Government, including the Building Department and the CRA.
-You are welcome to read the correspondence with the City.

 The City of Stuart CDBG HR Program- Correspondence with the City of Stuart